English Language Requirements

 To establish your English proficiency, you must do one of the following:

-In order to meet Mizzou’s English language requirements, international students must earn a minimum DET score of 100 on the online test with 3 of the 4 section scores at or above a 90.
+In order to meet Mizzou’s English language requirements, international students must earn a minimum DET score of 110 on the test with 3 of the 4 section scores at or above a 100.

 Many schools and colleges at Mizzou require higher DET scores.